antgame11/rbxmproxy/README.md

-# turn ur rbxmx to rbxm and download them too
+# download roblox files from asset delivery and if they're rbxmx, automatically turn them to rbxm then download them